slightlynybbled/weibull/docs/index.rst

 ..  toctree::
     :maxdepth: 2

-    :caption: Contents:
+    Brief Introduction to Reliability Analysis <briefintro.rst>
     Analysis <analysis.rst>

 Introduction
 ------------

-The weibull package is a package designed for easy reliability analysis using the weibull distribution.
+The ``weibull`` package is a package designed for easy reliability analysis using the weibull distribution.
 This documentation will not make a high effort to explain Weibull analysis but will, instead, focus on the use of the package.
+Despite this, there are still some obligatory convention to establish in order to make the documentation and packaging readable.
+Conventions are established in :ref:`introduction-to-reliability-analysis`.

 Installation
 ------------